 Talk to our veterinarian about what diet might be best for your Maltese.
 IBD patients typically undergo food trials to determine if a food sensitivity or intolerance is a piece of the puzzle.
 Sometimes biopsy results will help guide your veterinarian to the right diet.

 Often, if this is not done, veterinarians start with a low-fat, highly digestible diet first.
-In this case, I would recommend Hill’s Prescription Diet Digestive Care i/d Rice, Vegetable and Chicken Stew as the best dog food for Maltese dogs.
+In this case, I would recommend Hill’s Prescription Diet Digestive Care i/d as the best dog food for Maltese dogs.

 Many dogs with IBD improve when they make the switch to i/d.
 It is highly digestible and enriched with prebiotics, ginger and omega-3 essential fatty acids.
 Maltese dogs have a very small mouth and are predisposed to dental disease, making this hearty, tasty stew a good choice.

-Novel protein diets such as Royal Canin Veterinary Diets Venison and Potato Recipe are often selected, as they are the least likely to provoke an immune response.
+Novel protein diets such as Royal Canin Veterinary Diets are often selected, as they are the least likely to provoke an immune response.
 If your veterinarian suspects a food intolerance as a cause of IBD, it is important to select a trusted veterinary prescription diet that only contains one novel protein (such as venison) and one novel carbohydrate (such as potato).

 While other pet food companies sell limited ingredient diets, these are not as appropriate as prescription diets for IBD dietary therapy.
 Many over-the-counter brands are not able to dedicate manufacturing solely for that particular line – so cross-contamination of allergens is possible.

 Royal Canin also manufactures its hypoallergenic and novel protein diets in separate facilities from other lines that may contain allergens.
 Maltese dogs have very small mouths and often have dental issues, making the Venison and Potato canned diet a tasty, easy to eat option.